Macchina-CLI/macchina/README.md

 The configuration file define the behavior of macchina, it does not allow for much customization.
-See [macchina.toml](https://github.com/Macchina-CLI/macchina/blob/main/macchina.toml) for an example configuration file,
+See [macchina.toml](https://github.com/Macchina-CLI/macchina/blob/main/macchina.toml) for an example configuration file.

 In order for _macchina_ to be able to read the configuration file, you need to place `macchina.toml` in: